Does the Bible really say that people will burn in hell forever?

 Without death, multiplication would eventually suffocate life because of overcrowding.
 Death is necessary to facilitate new life.

 Not only do individual creatures die, but entire species die.
 Scientists say that 99% of all species that ever existed are now extinct.

 Death clears the way for new life.
 God's plan of slow topographical, climatological and demographical changes – and the adaptation and improvement of life forms to those changes – results in death clearing the way for continual upgrades that come only through re-birth.

 Throughout this site, the interpretation of 'death' is its plain and ordinary meaning: End of existence, no more consciousness.

 Death is an intregral part of the cycle of life.
 Death is not a design flaw.
 Death is the result of normal aging as God intended, not the result of sin.

 This site shows how the Bible teaches that, after death of the body, there will be physical resurrection, judgment and hell, then eventual final death in hell (end of existence).

 The Bible says there is only one exception to final death.
-See 3.6 for the one exception, 'eternal life', offered to some people.
+See 3.6 for the one exception – eternal life – offered to us today.
 This is the core of the Christian gospel (the good news) ... eternal life through personal faith in Jesus Christ.